Ian Morris (historian): War! What is it Good For?

 War!
 What is it Good For?: Conflict and the Progress of Civilization from Primates to Robots was published by Farrar, Straus & Giroux in the US and Profile Books in Britain in April 2014.
 Morris argues that there is enough evidence to trace the history of violence across many thousands of years and that a startling fact emerges.
 For all of its horrors, over the last 10,000 years, war has made the world safer and richer, as it is virtually the only way that people have found to create large, internally pacified societies that then drive down the rate of violent death.
 The lesson of the last 10,000 years of military history, he argues, is that the way to end war is by learning to manage it, not by trying to wish it out of existence.
-Morris also devotes a chapter to the 1974-1978 Gombe Chimpanzee War in Tanzania.
+Morris also devotes a chapter to the 1974–1978 Gombe Chimpanzee War in Tanzania.
 The German translation of the book, Krieg: Wozu er gut ist, was published by Campus Verlag in October 2013.
 A Dutch translation was published in 2014 by Spectrum (Houten/Antwerp): Verwoesting en vooruitgang.
-Five more translations are being prepared.
+Its Spanish translation was released in 2017, edited by Ático de Libros, under the title Guerra, ¿para qué sirve?.